-- insulation – each given VPS represents a completely independent instance and can’t be influenced by any other account on the hardware
+- insulation - each given VPS represents an entirely independent instance, which is accessible only via the dedicated public IP, so any other account on the hardware cannot influence it

-- full control – it is possible to manage your virtual machine in any preferred way due to the provided root permissions
+- full control - it is possible to manage your virtual server in any preferred way due to the provided root permissions

-- cost effectiveness – VPS hosting is a relatively cheap web hosting service (comparing to the cost of purchase and maintenance of a real dedicated physical server).
+- cost-effectiveness - VPS is a relatively cheap solution (comparing to the cost of purchase and maintenance of a real dedicated physical server) and due to Jelastic PaaS usage-based pricing model

 Virtual Private Servers Overview

-CentOS (Community ENTerprise Operating System) is an absolutely free and community-driven project, with open source code delivered from RHEL Linux distribution.
+CentOS (Community ENTerprise Operating System) is a free community-driven project, with open source code delivered from RHEL Linux distribution.

 Due to continuous community contribution, CentOS offers enterprise-level stability strengthened by robust performance and represents a reliable, low-maintenance, secure option for running virtual private servers.

 Ubuntu appears to be one of the most popular operating systems for running virtual private servers inside the Cloud.
-Being built over the Debian Linux distribution, Ubuntu shares its commitment to principles of open-source software and offers continually developing solutions with agile, secure and versatile performance capabilities.
+Being built over the Debian Linux distribution, Ubuntu shares its commitment to principles of open-source software and offers continually developing solutions with flexible, secure, and versatile performance capabilities.

-Due to the fact that Windows OS is a proprietary software and can’t be distributed freely (i.e. requires the license to be applied to the platform), you can be charged for using such containers (regardless of whether it’s running or stopped).
-The availability and the price of Windows hosting services depend on your hosting provider’s settings.
+Since Windows OS is proprietary software and can’t be distributed freely (i.e. requires the license to be applied to the platform), you can be charged for using such containers (regardless of whether it's running or stopped).
+The availability and the price of Windows hosting services depend on your hosting provider settings.

-Now we will show you how easy it is to install your own VPS in the Jelastic cloud.
+Now, we will show you how easy it is to install your own VPS in the Jelastic PaaS.

 1. Firstly, log in to your Jelastic account and access environment topology wizard.

-2. Herein, click on the VPS section at the bottom left corner and choose the needed VPS (Ubuntu 16.04 in our example) from the expandable options list.
+2. Herein, click on the VPS section at the bottom left corner and choose the needed VPS (CentOS 7.2 in our example) from the expandable options list.

 Specify cloudlet limits for this node, scale it out (if required), select the preferred region (if several of them are available), type the name of the environment and click on Create.

-And voila – now your own virtual private server is up and running!
+Voila!
+Now, your virtual private server is up and running!

 Elastic VPS Scaling

-Flexibility of VPS hosting in Jelastic Cloud is achieved due to automatic scaling, both vertical and horizontal, that is easily tuned during creating and configuring environment topology.
+The flexibility of VPS hosting in Jelastic PaaS is achieved due to automatic scaling, both vertical and horizontal, that is easily tuned during environment topology creation and configuration.

-To scale your environment, simply increase/decrease the maximum number of available resources (cloudlets), moving the cloudlet sliders in the Vertical Scaling section.
+To scale your environment, you need to increase/decrease the maximum number of available resources (cloudlets) by adjusting the cloudlet sliders in the Vertical Scaling per Node section.

 Jelastic horizontal scaling functionality allows to easily adjust the number of servers in your environment using the appropriate “-” and “+” buttons.
-Operating several same-type nodes in confines of a single environment highly increases its management capacities – all of them can be simultaneously configured, reset to get new passwords, inspected for logs and statistics, restarted etc.
+Herewith, you can select the preferred scaling mode:

 Make sure to Apply changes you’ve made.